 Subjects in the placebo group consumed, on average, 0.6 grams of protein per pound (1.3 grams per kilogram) of bodyweight per day.

-The fact that the protein group ended up consuming almost 50% more protein than the placebo group does make it a little tricky to interpret the results.
+The fact that the bedtime protein group ended up consuming almost 50% more protein than the placebo group does make it a little tricky to interpret the results.

-We don’t know if it was the time at which the protein was consumed, or simply the extra protein itself, that was primarily responsible for the additional gains in size and strength.
+We don’t know if it was the time at which the protein was consumed, or simply the extra protein itself, that generated the extra gains.

-The researchers themselves point out that “ingestion of the protein supplement before sleep was not compared with other time points of ingestion.
+“Ingestion of the protein supplement before sleep was not compared with other time points of ingestion.
 As such, we can only speculate on the surplus benefit(s) of the protein supplement being provided before sleep as opposed to other time points throughout the day.”

-The 2012 study had the same weakness – total daily protein intake was around 40 grams higher in the group given protein before bedtime.
+The 2012 study had the same weakness – daily protein intake was around 40 grams higher in the group given protein before bedtime.

 We don’t know if it was the additional protein, or the time at which it was consumed, that was primarily responsible for the additional gains in size and strength.

 The only difference was in the timing of the protein.
 One group took the supplement during the day, while group two took it shortly before going to bed.

-Lean body mass (a reasonable proxy for muscle mass) increased to a similar extent in both groups.
+Lean body mass (a reasonable proxy for lean muscle mass) increased to a similar extent in both groups.
 Ultrasound scans also show similar gains in muscle thickness.

-In one trial, eight weeks of supplementation with two scoops of protein powder (providing 54 grams of casein) 90 minutes or less prior to sleep delivered no additional muscle gains compared to the same amount of protein taken in the morning .
+In one trial, eight weeks of supplementation with two scoops of protein powder (providing 54 grams of casein protein) consumed 90 minutes or less prior to sleep delivered no additional muscle gains compared to the same amount of protein taken in the morning .

 However, this doesn’t mean that taking a protein shake before bed will help you lose fat any faster.

 For one, pre-sleep carbohydrate has also been shown to raise metabolism the following morning .
 It’s not something that’s unique to protein.

 What matters when it comes to losing fat is the amount of fat burned over a period of weeks and months.

-If you're fed up spending hours in the gym with nothing to show for it, then check out The Muscle Building Cheat Sheet.
+If you're overwhelmed and confused by all the conflicting advice out there, then check out The Muscle Building Cheat Sheet.